unity3d-jp/StreamingImageSequence/Documentation~/en/RenderCachePlayableAsset.md

   * **In Timeline Window**
     The background color of the preview images in the Timeline window.
 * **Update Render Cache**
   Render and cache the results as images.
+  If **Capture All Frames** is unchecked, then the capturing will only be performed for the specified frames.